lalthomas/scripts/readme.md

 20170426-append filename to list-dos batch file.bat
-20170722-move contends of a file to another file-dos batch script.bat 20170722-move n lines of a file and append to another file-powershell script.ps1
+20170722-move contends of a file to another file-dos batch script.bat 20170722-move n lines of a file and append to another file-powershell script.ps1 20170722-move n lines of a file and append to another file-dos batch script.bat

 **Support Files**